ReutTaitler/RocketToMars/README.md

 # RocketToMars

-** need to run with code editor or local web server
+** Need to run with a code editor or local web server

-** the website build with React - using CDN links
+** This page was built with React - using CDN links